 Famous for its sharp ridges, jagged peaks and the solitude its rugged terrain offers, the lofty Lechtal Alps create a dramatic setting of unparalleled splendour and beauty.
 Building a road across this terrain is a challenge, as is road maintenance.
 The road is normally open by May, but closures are common through summer due to spring snowstorms and heavy thunderstorms.
 The pass road is prone to avalanches, falling rocks, and mudslides.
 Nevertheless, the Hahntennjoch Pass Road is an important drive as it connects the upper valley of Inn River with Tirol’s Lechtal Valley during the summer months.
 The high Alpine road leads from Imst (Inntal) to Elmen (Lechtal) and is popular with motorcyclists and cyclists as well.
 Plus, there are buses operating along this scenic drive.
 Coming from Imst, you’ll pass through rugged Salvesental Valley past barren rock, scree and scrub.
 As you near the top, the scenery turns more and more picturesque and lovely, with Maldon Alpine Pasture Hut and cheese dairy to the right and grazing cattle and amazing wildflower galore as far as the eyes can see.
 The pass has great access points for hikers, such as the scenic hike to Anhalter Hut.
 The 1.5-hour walk reveals this otherworldly landscape in all its glory, and the trail leads through flower fields and past thundering waterfalls.
 This is one of Tirol’s top spots for spring wildflower viewing!
 From Anhalter Hut, you can either retrace your steps to get back to the pass or walk down to Bschlabs along Plötzigtal Valley, where you can catch a bus to get you back.
 Bschlabs, Boden and Pfafflar are not words that come easily off the tongue, but in these tiny hamlets of Bschlabertal Valley the wow factor far exceeds the “ow” factor; gorgeous scenery awaits in this remote wilderness and the three chocolate-box villages have no more than 130 residents altogether.
 The historic wooden homes, which are typical of Pfafflar, are constructed of round tree trunks; some of them date back to the 13th century.

-From Jenbach Railroad Station up to Achensee Lake or into Zillertal Valley
+From Jenbach Railroad Station up to Achensee Lake

 The small town of Jenbach itself is not especially spectacular, but its railroad station is a true gem for railway enthusiasts as it has the proud distinction of having one of the very rare triple gauge tracks in the world.
 Jenbach is the place where three different carriers using three different traction engines and three different track gauges come together: Achensee Cog Railway with a metre gauge line (1,000 mm), Austrian Railways with standard gauge line (1,435 mm) and Zillertal Train using narrow gauge (760 mm).
 Thus the running lines here are for standard and two different narrow gauge rolling stock, making Jenbach the perfect place for two truly memorable, historic train ride adventures.
 Jenbach is as well placed on the international railway network so getting here is easy with regular train services from Innsbruck and from most major European cities.